praxis-live/support/docs/coding-annotations-extra.md

 Specify a method to run when setting a property fails.
 Especially useful for situations where background loading a resource fails.
 The method should take no arguments and return `void`.

-**Inside a video component, the method will be called during the update rather than render cycle - accessing graphics methods will fail.**

 ### Example